anushka-404/TrainWise/README.md

 ✅ **Data Exploration**: Explore your dataset with interactive visualizations (histograms, scatter plots, box plots, and pair plots).
 ✅ **Model Evaluation**: View performance metrics like accuracy, precision, recall, and F1 score.
 ✅ **Feature Importance**: Understand which features contribute most to the model's predictions.
 ✅ **Download Trained Models**: Save your trained models for future use.
-✅ **Dark Mode Support**: Works seamlessly in both light and dark modes.

 ## Technologies Used